mik-tf/openedx-vm/README.md

 # Open edX Single Instance Deployment

-This project provides a simplified solution for deploying Open edX using Docker containers on a single VM.
+This project provides a basic solution for deploying Open edX using Docker containers on a single VM.

 ## Overview